Zebrafish welfare in laboratories

 Laboratory fish wellbeing

 Fish wellbeing is crucial for the results in a research study.
 To use stressed fish or fish in pain in an experiment will have negative effects on the result.

 Svante Winberg’s research focuses on density in tanks.
 A low density of fish will increase the aggressive behaviour and the dominance hierarchy in the tank.
 That is not a good welfare, and stresses the fish.
 A high density is also stressful for the fish.
 The density is clearly crucial for the wellbeing.

-— Right now, we study how to improve the wellbeing for isolated fish, a procedure that sometimes is necessary to identify individual fishes in laboratories.
+— Right now, we study how to improve the wellbeing for isolated fish, a procedure that sometimes is necessary to identify individual fish in laboratories.
 How can we refine this procedure?
-For example, we study the positive effect of visual contact with other fishes in nearby tanks.
+For example, we study the positive effect of visual contact with other fish in nearby tanks.

 Other studies are about fish acclimatisation to regular procedures in a lab, like moving in and out from tanks, cleaning of tanks, new environments in the tanks and new sets of fish.
 What are the impacts of pain and stress in these procedures and what can we do to refine the handling?
 For example, special recovery tanks are getting more common to use, to make it easier for the fish to recover.

 How can we identify a happy fish?

 Today we also know more about positive responses in fish – signals that indicates wellbeing.
 Physical factors such as eating, moving and other natural activities are ways of study the wellbeing.
 Svante tells about other differences: